Educational Resources

 Understand your own privilege.

 One of the major steps to advancing gender and racial inequity is to understand your own privilege.
-Race, gender, religion, sexuality, ability-status, socio-economic status, language, citizen status and the intersections of each all can affect your privilege.
-Using your privilege to take action against gender and racial inequity first requires introspection, education and acknowledgement of these implications.
+Race, gender, religion, sexuality, ability-status, socio-economic status, language, citizen status, and the intersections of each all can affect your privilege.
+Using your privilege to take action against gender and racial inequity first requires introspection, education, and acknowledgment of these implications.
 Learn more about the different forms of privilege here.

 Pay (and Demand) Equal Pay for Equal Work